 You can expand locations to list all their individual servers, too, although as there's no server load or other information, this probably won't help you very much.

-And the features keep coming with the ability to set a custom DNS server, split tunneling to disable the VPN for specific apps, and even tapjacking protection (you get an alert if a malicious app overlays a window on your screen to trick you into performing an action).
+The features keep coming with the ability to set a custom DNS server, split tunneling to disable the VPN for specific apps, and even tapjacking protection (you get an alert if a malicious app overlays a window on your screen to trick you into performing an action).

 The app isn't perfect, then, and we're not sure the map element of the interface adds a lot.
-But otherwise it's a likeable and feature-packed piece of software which effortlessly outperforms most of the competition.
+But otherwise, it's a likeable and feature-packed piece of software which effortlessly outperforms most of the competition.

 How good is NordVPN's iOS app?